VersionLens/loops-python-unofficial/README.md

 npm install @loops/loops
 ```

-You will need a Loops API key to be able to use this package.
+You will need a Loops API key to use the package.

 In your Loops account, go to [Settings > API](https://app.loops.so/settings?page=api) and click "Generate key".